The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 5. Apply Infill and Final Touches

-• Fluff Up: Use a broom or power brush to lift the grass fibres and make the turf look fuller and more natural.
+• Fluff Up: Use a broom or power brush to lift the grass fibers and make the turf look fuller and more natural.
 This step helps improve the appearance and extends the life of your artificial grass.

 6. Maintain Your New Lawn